11 ways to reduce pugging in your pasture

 • Start grazing from the back of the paddock – back fence where cows have already grazed, and have sacrifice laneways down the sides.

-• Make breaks as square as possible rather than strip grazing.
+• Make breaks as long and narrow as possible.

 • Use a temporary back fence so cows aren’t walking back over previously grazed areas.